About Early Head Start

 Who is the program for?

-Early Head Start is for pregnant women and children under age 3 who live in the city of Lubbock and who meet income and eligibility guidelines.
+Early Head Start accepts children from 6 weeks to 3 years of age who live in the city of Lubbock and who meet income and eligibility guidelines.

 What are the program options?

 The TTU Early Head Start Home Based program consists of weekly one and a half hour

 The TTU Early Head Start Center Based program offers high quality child care at the EHS center.
 There are 8 children per room and two age groups.
 Care is offered from 7:30 am to 2:30 pm.